isunil/ecc_react_netcore/README.md

 dotnet run
 ```

-for react
+For react
-cd to /ecc.web.api/client
+* cd to /ecc.web.api/client
-open a new instace of VS code or some client side IDE atom etc.
+* open a new instace of VS code or some client side IDE atom etc.

 ```
 npm install
 npm start
 ```
 ### Notes
-WebAPI runs on localhost port 5000
+* WebAPI runs on localhost port 5000
-react runs on localhost port 3000
+* react runs on localhost port 3000

 Don't use same instace of IDE to run both react and web api.
 Both needs to be up and runing to run this app.